Tag Archives: wisconline

 • @concom: Members of the WisCon organizing committee.

-• @covid safety team: Members of the COVID-19 Safety committee, who you can contact if you have questions about our policies or need support after a positive test
+• @covid team: Members of the COVID-19 committee, who you can contact if you have questions about our policies or need support after a positive test

-You can ping everyone who has a certain role by typing ‘@’ followed by the name of the role.
-It is possible to ping everyone on a server by typing @everyone, but we have restricted the ability to do this to certain roles on the WisCon server.
+If a public message in a channel is appropriate, you can ping everyone who has a certain role by typing ‘@’ followed by the name of the role.
+The ability to ping @everyone is restricted on the WisCon server.

-Pinging a role requires you to post your message publicly in a channel.
 To allow members to easily contact anyone with certain roles via private direct message, we are using ModMail this year.
+Instructions are included in the ModMail section below!

 Spoilers!

-While it’s easy to get excited about your favorite new media that have just dropped (we’re looking at you, She-Ra!), please be mindful when sharing possible spoilers.
+While it’s easy to get excited about your favorite new media that have just dropped, please be mindful when sharing possible spoilers.
 Fortunately, Discord has two ways to mark a section of text as a spoiler:

 or

 When you’ve marked text as a spoiler, using either method, it will appear as a greyed-out box.
 When another person clicks the box, it will show your original text.
-You can’ t un-see a spoiler, although if you leave a channel and come back, all of the grayed-out boxes will reappear.
+You can’t un-see a spoiler, unless you leave a channel and come back.

 Moderation and Safety